Payum/Payum/UPGRADE.md

 * `ActionApiAwareInterface` interface was deleted.
 Use combination of `ActionInterface` and `ApiAwareInterface` instead.
 * `ActionPaymentAwareInterface` interface was deleted.
 Use combination og `ActionInterface` and `PaymentAwareInterface` instead.
 * Action `ActionPaymentAware` was renamed to `PaymentAwareAction`.
+* Exception `HttpResponseStatusNotSuccessfulException` was removed.
+Use `HttpException` instead.
+* `HttpException` constructor signature changed.
+Now it is like any other basic exception.

 0.2 to 0.3
 ==========